Introducing the Colour of 2017

 Landscapes can work just as well.
 Whereas woodland and forest murals can feel mysterious and exciting, landscape murals tend to be more scenic and open with a sense of tranquillity.

-Symbolic in some Asian cultures and beliefs, green can be incorporated within themed decor.
+Symbolic in some Asian cultures and beliefs, green can be incorporated into themed decor.
 As mentioned previously, green is symbolic to hope in Japan and we have many Japanese themed wall murals.

 Continue this theme throughout your room with some structured accessories.